![]() |

 Mellotrons used:

 Embryo's second effort, Embryo's Rache, is a fairly typical early-'70s German freakout album, sitting (un)comfortably alongside other Kraut heroes such as Amon Düül II, Witthüser & Westrupp et al..
 The occasional lyrics are the usual stoned idiocy ("Revolution is the only way" etc.), but I suppose that may be missing the point somewhat.
-Listening to this 'straight' is a slightly futile experience, to be honest; an awful lot of drugs were consumed during its conception, and it seems a little pointless to attempt to appreciate it without indulging in a similar fashion.
-I can't really pick out any highlights as such, although the few moments where the band slot into a pseudo-Van der Graaf Generator groove are worth hearing.
+Listening to this 'straight' is a slightly futile experience, to be honest; an awful lot of drugs were consumed during its conception and it seems a little pointless to attempt to appreciate it without indulging in a similar fashion.
+I can't really pick out any highlights as such, although the few moments where the band slot into a pseudo-Van der Graaf groove are worth hearing.
+James 'Jimi' Jackson, from Amon Düül II, plays Mellotron on three tracks; Revenge and the lengthy Spain Yes, Franco Finished feature mainly brass block chords, with little bits of flute here and there, but Change has a heavy strings presence, although I think the flutes may be real.

 Surfin' shows the band's new direction very clearly indeed, being a jazz/funk/psych record, with barely a hint of 'progressiveness', although, of course, the band were actually progressing at a rate of knots; 'cosmic proto-World music' would be an adequate description, I think.
-I can't actually say I'm very keen on this stuff, personally, but I'm sure it feels a much-needed void somewhere.
+I can't actually say I'm very keen on this stuff, personally, but I'm sure it fills a much-needed void.
 Very little Mellotron, with a bit of cello at the beginning of Secret and the same in closer Side Track, though barely enough to make it worth their while, to be honest.

 Get Out to the Country [a.k.a.
 This is Emergency] (1973, 44.49) **½/T½I Know What's WrongJeremiah Take My Hand Confessions Early in the Morning The Flag Little Marie Get Out to the Country |